 The BSPS Pre-Pharmacy Track prepares students either to seek the Doctor of Pharmacy degree (Pharm.D.) or to enter a graduate program to obtain either a Master’s or a Ph.D. degree.

-The BSPS Industry Track is designed primarily for students who wish to pursue technical positions in industrial, academic, or other research environments within the areas of drug discovery, development, and commercialization.
+The BSPS Industry Concentration is designed primarily for students who wish to pursue technical positions in industrial, academic, or other research environments within the areas of drug discovery, development, and commercialization.

-The Pharmaceutical Sciences Minor is for students who desire to pursue careers in healthcare and pharmaceutical industry.
+The Pharmaceutical Science Minor is for students who desire to pursue careers in healthcare and pharmaceutical industry.
 The minor permits students from science or non-science disciplines to learn about pharmaceutical sciences.

 - Drug Discovery, Design, and Development (3 CH)

 - General Pharmacology I (3 CH)

 - Biopharmaceutics I (3 CH)

 Upon successful completion of all program requirements, students will have knowledge and skills to: